 The assessor determines the actual (market) value for all real and personal property.
 Then a percentage (assessment rate) is multiplied by the actual value to determine the assessed value.
-In Colorado the residential assessment rate is currently 7.2%.
+In Colorado the residential assessment rate is currently 7.15%.
 For all other properties including commercial, personal property, vacant land and agricultural land, the assessment rate is 29%.

 You can get all the information you need in any of the following ways: Search Property information online, use our in office customer service kiosks to research property information.
 Or, use the copy of your residential comp sheet appraisal (backside of Notice of Valuation) that is mailed with your Notice of Valuation May 1 every odd-numbered year.

 In the November 2000 election, Colorado voters passed a Property Tax Exemption for Seniors, known as Referendum A. Qualifying Seniors will see 50 percent of the first $ 200,000 of actual value of their primary residence exempted from property tax.
 To qualify, at least one owner of a home must be 65 years or older as of January 1, and must have occupied the home as a primary residence for at least 10 consecutive years prior to January 1 of the year he/she applies.
-The Colorado Assembly reviews annually and has approved funding for the senior citizen property exemption for tax year 2017, payable in 2018.
+The Colorado Assembly reviews annually and has approved funding for the senior citizen property exemption for tax year 2020, payable in 2021.

 The Recording Division can search to see if your Release of Deed of Trust has been recorded by the lender.
 If it has been recorded, you can purchase a copy from our office.

 If it has not been recorded, you will need to contact your lender and inquire when your loan paperwork will be released.

 Use our online Legal Document Search to search for and purchase copies of recorded documents dating back to Feb.
 1, 1996.
 Visit our Recording Division at the County Administration Building, 5334 S. Prince Street, Littleton to search for public records dating back to 1902.